EN

 Unlock an Exciting Career

-Forensic Social Work is a skill set comprised of essential legal and social work concepts attained by social work practitioners or social work students through formal training or professional development.
-Forensic Social Work in Canada is not a professional designation (at this time).
-It is a unique and intriguing field of social work practice.
+Generalist Forensic Social Work is a skill set comprised of essential legal and social work concepts that social work practitioners or students attain through formal training or professional development.
+Generalist Forensic Social Work in Canada is not a professional designation in Canada (at this time).
+It is a unique and intriguing skill set in the field of social work practice.

-As an emerging sub-specialty, our suite of specialized services and training programs are offered by professionals practicing in the field of either social work, law or both.
-We are highly skilled individuals who work as lawyers, social workers, educators, professional mentors, and consultants to the courts, private and professional organizations, government and corporations. —that is why when it comes to specialized services and training we are the professionals you want.
+As an emerging subspecialty, our specialized services and training programs are offered by social work, law, or both professionals.
+We are highly skilled individuals who work as social workers, social justice advocates, educators, professional mentors, and consultants to the courts, private and professional organizations, government, and corporations.
+We are the professionals you want for specialized services and training.

-As professionals in the industry, we provide the best training, guidance and service you deserve.
-Whether you are seeking a strategic alliance or plan to develop and enhance a special skill set, call us today.
-Together we will create and refine your goals for success.
+As industry professionals, we provide the professional training, guidance, and service you need and deserve.
+Call us today if you are seeking a strategic alliance or plan to develop and enhance a special skill set.
+Together, we will create and refine your goals for success.
 We didn’t get here alone, and neither will you.

 Contact us today at info@nifsw.com to discuss how we can help.